OjasviChauhan/301DaysOfCode/README.md

 - Learned how to work with remote repositories using git command line interface.
 - Added some new features to Tindog project using Bootstrap 4.
 ## Day 49 : 10th June 2020
-- Cleared the Problem Solving (Basic) assesment on HackerRank and got certified.
+- Cleared the Problem Solving (Basic) assessment on HackerRank and got certified.
 - Added Bootstrap Carousel feature in my ***tindog*** website.